Calbabreaker/chat-box/README.md

 npm install
 ```

-Then you need to get a redis-server (linux Ubuntu):
+Then you need to get a redis-server (linux):

 ```sh
 sudo apt update